 - Graduation Rate: 86% (Top 20% in WA)

 - Overall Testing Rank: Top 10%

 - Reading Proficiency: 86% (Top 20%)

 - Source: National Center for Education Statistics (NCES), WA Dept. of Education

 Garfield High School ranks among the top 20% of public schools in Washington for:

 Reading/Language Arts Proficiency

-Garfield High School's student population of 1,857 students has grown by 5% over five school years.
+Garfield High School's student population of 1,729 students has stayed relatively flat over five school years.

-The teacher population of 84 teachers has grown by 7% over five school years.
+The teacher population of 73 teachers has declined by 6% over five school years.

 Total Classroom Teachers